 - Squarespace formats RSS feeds using the podcasting standards set by Apple Podcasts, but you can share your feed with other subscription services.
 This guide refers to Apple Podcasts as the default podcast subscription service.

-- Squarespace-generated RSS feeds include the 100 most recent podcast episodes.
+- Squarespace-generated RSS feeds can include up 300 of most recent podcast episodes.
 This is the maximum number of episodes that Apple Podcasts supports.

 Step 1 - Use a Blog Page

 To podcast with Squarespace, you’ll need a Blog Page.
 The Blog Page creates your podcast, and every blog post on the page with an Audio Block will be its own podcast episode.
 If a post has more than one Audio Block, only the first Audio Block will appear as an episode in Apple Podcasts.

 To add a new Blog Page, in the Home Menu, click Pages, then click the + icon to add a Blog Page.